w3c/wai-tutorials/source/accessible-media/automatically-generated-captions.html.erb.md

 -   spelling errors;
 -   little or no punctuation;
 -   missing capitalization;
--   occasional obscenities.
+-   occasional obscenities (swears, for example).

 ## Using automatic captions responsibly

-**Automatically generated captions should never be used as the sole method to produce captions.** However, they can be used as a first-pass or rough-draft effort in the workflow to create an [accurate, high-quality caption track](page1a.html).
+**Automatically generated captions should never be used as the sole method to produce captions.** However, they can be used as a first-pass or rough-draft effort in the workflow to create an [accurate, high-quality caption track](production-captions.html).
 Below is a sample workflow for using auto-captions as part of the caption-production process, using YouTube's auto-caption service as an example.